What's happening with Safari extensions?

 Please disable some filter lists.
 More information in AdBlock's Options.

-it means that the total number of filter rules in all the filter lists you are subscribed to has exceeded the limit.
-(What filter lists are, for people who use ad blockers.)
+it means that the total number of filter rules in all the filter lists you are subscribed to has exceeded the maximum allowed in Safari.
+Please unsubscribe from one or more filter lists to get below the limit.
+Learn more.

 Some of your custom filters may stop working